Alcoholism and Toxic Masculinity: Why Men Are Driven To Drink

 The Expression of Toxic Masculinity

 Being obligated to repress emotions and deny what a significant portion of the human experience is can result in trauma in men.
 Many believe that trauma such as this frequently results in depression that goes undiagnosed and untreated.
 The harmful behaviors frequently exhibited by men are just a way to mask that depression.
 Those behaviors include workaholism, violence, and self-medication through the abuse of drugs and alcohol.
+Toxic Masculinity may also show up in those that suffer from Narcissistic Personality Disorder (NPD).

 The Relationship Between Alcohol and Toxic Masculinity